• Skip to primary navigation

 Due to their fast growth, they can mature in 6 weeks and become ready to butcher within 6-12 weeks, depending on your preference.

 Surprised about their meat purpose?
-Quail can replace bantam chickens for their dark meat with a taste mix of chicken and duck.
+Quail can replace bantam chickens for their dark meat, with a taste mix of chicken and duck.
 Although small, a quail can offer one serving to a single person.

 These small-sized birds do not take up a bigger space at the homestead.
 You can raise them in the rabbits’ hutch.